01 of 03

 - Viewing the Prague Castle grounds: 1 to 1.5 hours

-- Castle grounds with audio tour: 3 to 4 hours
+- Castle grounds with the audio tour: 3 to 4 hours

 The walk from the Castle District into Mala Strana, or the Lesser Quarter, takes only a few minutes.
 You'll find hotels, restaurants, and embassies in picturesque Mala Strana but not many major sights.